Rounded/styleguides/comments.md

 # Commenting and Headers Logs

 ## Header Logs
-After any major changes are made to a file, please place a log of the date, your initials, and a quick summary of what you did in the head.
+After any major changes are made to a file, place a log of the date, your initials, and a quick summary of what you did in the head.
 If possible, the logs should be made server-side.
-The logs should be descriptive of major changes only and optionally provide links to relevant resources.
+The logs should only consist of major changes and optionally provide links to relevant resources.

 	BAD
 	```ruby
 	# 7/26/12 BW - Added a comma to the second sentence.
 	```

 	GOOD
 	```ruby